AlibabaCloudDocs/eip/intl.en-US/User Guide/Associate an EIP with an ENI/Set the multi-EIP to ENI mode.md

 # Set the multi-EIP to ENI mode {#task_268616 .task}

 This topic describes how to set the multi-EIP to ENI mode.
 When you associate an Elastic IP Address \(EIP\) with a secondary Elastic Network Interface \(ENI\), you can select the **Multi-EIP to ENI Mode**.
-In this mode, the private and public IP addresses of the ENI are available at the same time, and the EIP is invisible to the ENI.
+In this mode, the private and public IP addresses of the ENI are available at the same time.
+You can see the EIP in the network interface information of the operating system.

 -   A secondary ENI is created.
 For more information, see [Create an ENI](../../../../reseller.en-US/Network/Elastic Network Interfaces/Create an ENI.md#).
 -   The secondary ENI is not associated with any EIP in the NAT or cut-through mode.

     If the secondary ENI is already associated with an EIP, disassociate the EIP first.

--   Currently, the multi-EIP to ENI mode is supported only in the China \(Beijing\), China \(Zhangjiakou\), Singapore, Germany \(Frankfurt\), and India \(Mumbai\) regions.
+For more information, see [Disassociate an EIP](reseller.en-US/User Guide/Disassociate and release an EIP.md#).

 EIPs are a type of NAT IP addresses.
 Because the public IP address in the NAT mode exists in the NAT Gateway and is not on the network interface of the ECS instance, you cannot see the public IP address in the operating system and can only see the private IP address.
 This complicates the operation and maintenance, and the relationship between network interfaces or servers and public IP addresses must be maintained manually.
 Additionally, when the EIP is deployed as a NAT ALG \(NAT application layer gateway\), protocols such as H.323, SIP, DNS, and RTSP are not supported.